Jenetrix/GBVideoPlayer2-BW/README.md

 Optionally, you may specify `QUALITY` to reduce the file size or, alternatively, improve video quality:

 ```
-make SOURCE=/path/to/my_video.mp4 QUALITY=8
+make SOURCE=/path/to/my_video.mp4 QUALITY=0
 ```

 `QUALITY` can be any non-negative integer.
 The higher the value, the more aggressive the compression.
 A value of 0 performs no lossy compression after converting a frame to the player's format.
-The default value is 4.
+This is usually not needed for Black and White videos as rgbds does a pretty good job of compressing those on it's own.
+The default value is 0.